coffeek3/ogre-gpu/Docs/src/material-scripts.md

 ## shadow\_caster\_material

 When using @ref Texture_002dbased-Shadows you can specify an alternate material to use when rendering the object using this material into the shadow texture.
-This is like a more advanced version of using @c shadow_caster_vertex_program, however note that for the moment you are expected to render the shadow in one pass, i.e. only the first pass is respected.
+This is like a more advanced version of using shadow\_caster\_vertex\_program, however note that for the moment you are expected to render the shadow in one pass, i.e. only the first pass is respected.

 <a name="shadow_005freceiver_005fmaterial"></a><a name="shadow_005freceiver_005fmaterial-1"></a>

 ## shadow\_receiver\_material

 When using @ref Texture_002dbased-Shadows you can specify an alternate material to use when performing the receiver shadow pass.
-This is like a more advanced version of using @c shadow_receiver_vertex_program and @c shadow_receiver_fragment_program, however note that for the moment you are expected to render the shadow in one pass, i.e. only the first pass is respected.
+Note that this explicit ’receiver’ pass is only done when you’re **not** using @ref Integrated-Texture-Shadows - i.e. the shadow rendering is done separately (either as a modulative pass, or a masked light pass).
+This is like a more advanced version of using shadow\_receiver\_vertex\_program and shadow\_receiver\_fragment\_program, however note that for the moment you are expected to render the shadow in one pass, i.e. only the first pass is respected.

-@note This explicit ’receiver’ pass is only done when you’re **not** using @ref Integrated-Texture-Shadows - i.e. the shadow rendering is done separately (either as a modulative pass, or a masked light pass).

 <a name="gpu_005fvendor_005frule"></a><a name="gpu_005fdevice_005frule"></a><a name="gpu_005fvendor_005frule-and-gpu_005fdevice_005frule"></a>